Flood & Masiuk LLC

 A comprehensive estate plan will also address the eventualities of aging.
 Many elders become unable to handle all of their own affairs late in their lives.
 You can account for this possibility when you plan your estate.

-Our firm is very sensitive to the needs of the LGBT community.
+Our firm is very sensitive to the needs of the LGBTQ community.
 If you would like to put an estate plan in place or update your existing plan, click this link to request a free consultation: Southampton, PA Estate Planning.